Check out our latest ballot guide, with everything you need to know on state and local measures.

 New to taking action?
 We’re so glad you’re here!
-Check out our brand new Advocacy 101 Guide.
+Check out our Advocacy 101 Guide.

 Stand in solidarity with our undocumented neighbors by taking a stand that we all deserve to be counted.
 Census results determine everything from Congressional representation to funding for basic services like public schools and roads.
 But the Census Bureau has proposed adding a citizenship question to the 2020 census.
 This is a blatant and dangerous attempt to intimidate immigrants and punish the communities they call home.
 Pledge your solidarity, that you will not to answer the citizenship question here.